 If your sod is delivered with weed seeds already present, there’s not much you can do but battle the weeds as they sprout.
 However, you can prevent weeds from growing up through your new sod by properly preparing the soil before sod planting.
-This will drastically reduce the number of weeds you have to remove from your new lawn.
+This will drastically reduce the amount of weeds you have to remove from your new lawn.

 How Soon Can You Treat New Sod for Weeds?

 Wait at least two weeks after installing sod before you spray the sod for weeds.
 Spraying sod with any weed killer too soon can damage or kill your sod.
 This is because new sod is very fragile and susceptible to damage in the early stages of life.
 Once the sod has been in place for two weeks, it will begin to send roots down into the topsoil.
 Then, you can spray the sod with a selective post-emergent herbicide that kills weeds but won’t harm grass.

 - Sod can be sprayed with post-emergent herbicide 2 weeks after installation.